 After the previous processes, we will have a validated zone but this trust must be transfer to the zone below it.
 The operator of the zone, hashes the DNSKEY record with the public KSK and gives it to the parent zone to put it as a DS record.
 The resolver uses this record to compare it with the one of the parent.
 If they match, the resolver can trust it.

-What does it mean for the end users?
+What does DNSSEC mean for the end users?

 Enabling DNSSEC will guarantee that the users will access the right website, not a fake copy.
 It doesn’t remove the need of a SSL certificate for data encryption and further protection of users’ data, but it secures the otherwise unsecured DNS.

 ClouDNS and DNSSEC

-ClouDNS offers DNSSEC for Secondary DNS for each of our paid DNS plans.
-The DNSSEC function with non-DNSSEC resolvers too.
+ClouDNS offers DNSSEC both for Primary and Secondary DNS for each of our paid DNS plans.
+The DNSSEC is compatible with non-DNSSEC resolvers too.
 This means that if you enable it, The DNS will continue to function without problems even if the resolver(s) doesn’t support DNSSEC.
 Having a secure DNS is easy.